matttgregg/advent2020/README.md

     full use of the loops I do create.
 I can't get too excited about wringing more performance from this.

 # Day 8

+Happy to see a VM type challenge come up.
+Nicely designed, the problem (at least the second part) is not purely implementing the VM.
+The VM itself is quite clear (so far...).
+Regular, human readable instruction names.
+Everything has similar numbers of arguments.

+* Again, I went in with a Pest parser at first, definitely overkill here.
+I rewrote later to just match the strings directly (no real need even for regex) and was pleasantly surprised to see it made almost no difference to performance.
+The generated pest parsers seem to be fairly efficient.

+* More learning and understanding of rust, playing with loops and style.
+The interesting thing that caught me was converting between i64 and usize, and wrap around.
+I got around it early due to a. running in release mode (no overflow checks), and b. usize = u64 on my architecture.
+I was grateful to be runnning clippy in pedantic mode, so went the extra mile to remove my conversions properly.
+Interesting to handle them in a watertight fashion.

+* Performance again bouncing around the 1ms mark.
+Re-implemented part 2 to use a back tracking approach rather than start from scratch, and shaved maybe a third off that.
+Still not hitting problems where performance is a critical bottle neck.

+* Everyone seems in agreement that the difficulty curve is slowly rising, so looking forward to an interesting week ahead.